Imagined reality - oil paintings

 Welcome to Nurit Shany's Art

-The images you're going to see are conceptual images created by Nurit Shany, An Israeli artist.
-They relate to parallel existences in contemporary local, global , public and personal issues expressed through human figure's asymmetrical reflections creating a paradigm shift by paintings with two points of view.
+The images you're going to see are conceptual images created by Nurit Shany,an Israeli artist.
+They relate to parallel existences in contemporary local, global, public and personal issues expressed through the human figure's asymmetrical reflections that create a paradigm shift by paintings with two points of view.

 The Creative Process

-Concepts are abstract. yet they have many out folds shaped and expressed in verbal and artistic languages and religions.
+Concepts are abstract, yet they have many shapes and are expressed in verbal and artistic languages and religions.

-Imagery can be experienced in its passive mode as dream or hallucination, and in an active mode by directing intention into the psychedelic realm of the mental inner space.
+Imagery can be experienced in its passive mode as a dream or hallucination, and in an active mode, by directing intention into the psychedelic realm of the mental inner space forming images.

-Painting with two points of view is a statement corresponding with the classic tradition of compositions that relate to objects as seen through a window frame showing a material world effected by gravity.
-Since conceptual imagery is free from the laws of gravity yet the pictorial format is viewed through a frame, the classical paradigm relating to set directions is challenged by the asymmetrical reflections, creating an artistic space that exposes a twofold meanings to each scene.
+Painting with two points of view is a statement corresponding with the classic tradition of compositions that relates to objects as seen through a window frame, showing a material world affected by gravity.
+Since conceptual imagery is free from the laws of gravity yet the pictorial format is viewed through a frame, the classical paradigm relating to set directions is challenged by the asymmetrical reflections, creating an artistic space that exposes a twofold meaning to each scene.

 The images you see below are different aspects of the concept of parallelism: ‘Parallel Existences’ or ‘Parallel Realities’ which one can be conscious of and experience through daily life.
-The human consciousness has a blind spot attracted to a paradigm that prevents seeing some aspects hiding in its many different angels.
-Nurit Shany’s art calls you to relate to reality as a many fold expression and to the human being as capable to be aware of more than the surface of existence.
-The double angle that sums up to an harmonious composition of a reflection reveals a visual blind spot that awakens when looking at objects in an upside down position, arising a sense of a paradigm shift when aware of the two points of view.
+The human consciousness has a blind spot attached to a paradigm that prevents seeing some aspects hiding in its many different angles.
+Nurit Shany’s art calls you to relate to reality as a many fold expression and to the human being as capable of being aware of more than the surface of existence.
+The double angle that sums up to a harmonious composition of a reflection reveals a visual blind spot that awakens when looking at objects in an upside-down position, arising a sense of a paradigm shift when aware of the two points of view.